GitHub Agentic Workflows

 OpenTelemetry

 GitHub Agentic Workflows can export distributed traces to OpenTelemetry Protocol (OTLP) compatible backends.
+This page is the canonical reference for observability configuration and runtime behavior.

 Set observability.otlp in workflow frontmatter: